John Barber delights in a variety of custom design and installation artwork;

 Located at 346 North Coast Highway, the Bamboo & Dragonfly Lanterns include bronze work by local artist David Brunetta.
 Barber's glass panels feature a bamboo and dragonfly design, complimenting the Craftsman-inspired architecture of the building here.

 (2009, Funded by von Hemert Interiors)

-Located at 345 North Coast Highway, these two light fixtures each consist of three blown glass fluted shades and blown glass finials flanking the entrance to this interior design and fine home furnishings store.
+Located at 345 North Coast Highway, these two light fixtures each consist of three blown glass fluted shades and blown glass finials and were designed to flank and complement the entrance to this space.

 Please contact us to pursue your custom design and installation project.